JosephRana11/Library-Management-System/API Documentation.md

 ﻿# REST API Documentation for the Library Backend System

+# Important Notes
+<p> Post Requests must contain Auth token  in the request header.</p>

-<p>Update/Delete features are protected api routes only acessiable to staff/admin accounts.
+<p>Update/Delete api endpoints are protected api routes only acessiable to users with staff/admin accounts.

    * To access admin/staff account use username "admin" and password "admin".
 You can also create a new staff/admin account by running the following command in the terminal.</p>